Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 snippet:rabbitmq-custom-breaker-settings-code

-### Changing routing topology
+### Routing topology

+#### Conventional Routing Topology

-By default the RabbitMQ transport create separate exchanges for each message type, including inherited types, being published in the system.
+By default the RabbitMQ transport create separate [fanout exchanges](https://www.rabbitmq.com/tutorials/amqp-concepts.html) for each message type, including inherited types, being published in the system.
 This means that polymorphic routing and multiple inheritance for events is supported since each subscriber will bind its input queue to the relevant exchange based on the event types that it has handlers for.

+RabbitMQ transport don't automatically modify or delete existing bindings only add new ones.

+NOTE: When modifying message class hierarchy the existing not relevant bindings should be deleted manually using RabbitMQ tools.

+#### Direct Routing Topology

 For less complex scenarios use the `DirectRoutingTopology` that routes all events through a single exchange, `amq.topic` by default.
 The events will be published using a routing key based on the event type and subscribers will use that key to filter their subscriptions.